mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-monitoring.rst

 Changelog
 =========

+- 20 APR 2020: Add rules for streaming heartbeat protocol and add "awaited" field to heartbeat events.
 - 12 DEC 2018: Clarified table of rules for readable/writable servers
 - 31 AUG 2016: Added table of rules for determining if topology has readable/writable servers.
 - 11 OCT 2016: TopologyDescription objects MAY have additional methods and properties.